zeyang-shen/VITALITY_skin_atopy/README.md

 ```

 ### Outputs
-After running `matsha`, the following output structure is generated in the specified output directory:
+After running `mgwas`, the following output structure is generated in the specified output directory:
 ```text
 output_dir/
 ├── logfile